Galician–Asturian: Distribution

-The area where the dialects are spoken includes the Asturian municipalities of Boal, Castropol, Coaña, Eilao, El Franco, Grandas de Salime, Pezós, San Martín de Ozcos, Santalla de Ozcos, Santiso de Abres, Tapia de Casariego, Taramundi, A Veiga, Vilanova de Ozcos, and partially those of Navia, Ibias, Villayón, and Allande.
+The area where the dialects are spoken includes the Asturian municipalities of Boal, Castropol, Coaña, Eilao, El Franco, Grandas de Salime, Pezós, San Martín de Ozcos, Santalla de Ozcos, Santiso de Abres, Tapia de Casariego, Taramundi, A Veiga, Vilanova de Ozcos, and partially those of Navia, Ibias, Villayón, and Allande; as well as the Galician municipality of Negueira de Muñiz.

 Comparative table

 (*) The lateral sound ʎ: Porcia River to Navia River.
 The lateral sound l: Eo River to Porcia River.

 Diachronic evolution

 Here is the evolution of the language, taking into account the Monastery of Oscos parchments:

 Phonology

 Vowels

 The system of stressed vowels is similar to Galician since there are seven in both languages; it was used by Ramón Menéndez Pidal when he assigned this language to the group of Galician-Portuguese languages.
 The system is very stable.
 It does not find the alterations that can be observed by effects of metaphony in other regions of Galician phonetics.
 Here are the vowels obtained by García García in the El Franco village and Fernández Vior in Vegadeo: